SoftwareAG/c8y-docs/content/users-guide/cumulocity-sensor-app-bundle/installation.md

 Click the **Login** button at the top right of the page and follow the instructions to create a new account.
 There are no limitations within a Cumulocity IoT free trial.

 > **Info:** This mobile app does not collect any personal data.
 The app collects only mobile phone sensor data and anonymous app usage data.
-If you do not agree with Software AG collecting this data, do not connect the app with Cumulocity IoT and delete it from your device.
+If you do not agree with {{< company-name-2 >}} collecting this data, do not connect the app with Cumulocity IoT and delete it from your device.